SS Belgian Prince: Loss

 All 42 of Belgian Princes crew abandoned ship in three lifeboats.
 U-55 surfaced, started shelling the ship, and then came round to her starboard side and started machine-gunning her.
 The U-boat then approached the three lifeboats.
 Its commander, Wilhelm Werner, ordered survivors out of the boats and onto the deck of the U-boat.

 Belgian Princes Master, Captain Henry Hassan, was taken below.
 It was common for shipmasters to be taken for questioning, and sometimes kept prisoner.
 But Hassan was never seen again, and U-55s log has no record of him being taken prisoner.

 Werner ordered Belgian Princes crew to take off their lifejackets.
 His crew searched the survivors, and kicked most of their lifejackets into the sea.
 Under Werner's orders, the U-boat crew then removed emergency supplies from the lifeboats, and damaged the two larger boats with axes to make them sink.
 The U-boat crew kept one small boat, with which five of them rowed to the damaged ship.
 Belgian Princes Chief Engineer, Thomas Bowman, reported that he saw them board the ship and signal to U-55 with a flash lamp.

 U-55 then cast the damaged boats adrift, the U-boat crew went below and closed the hatch, and the U-boat motored away for about 2 nmi.
 At about 22:00 hrs U-55 submerged, plunging 41 of Belgian Princes crew into the sea.

 38 of the crew drowned overnight.
 Three men survived: Bowman, a Russian able seaman called George Silenski, and the Second Cook, an African American called William Snell.
 Bowman was dragged underwater as the U-boat submerged, but he resurfaced.
 He saw only about a dozen other men still afloat, including a 16-year-old apprentice, who was shouting for help.
-Bowman him kept afloat until about midnight, when the boy died of hypothermia.
+Bowman kept him afloat until about midnight, when the boy died of hypothermia.
 Belgian Prince was carrying four teenage apprentices.
 Three were 17 years old.
 The 16-year-old was Edward Sharp.

 Silenski managed to swim back to Belgian Prince and re-board her.
 He reported that on the morning of 1 August, U-55 fired two rounds at the ship from her deck gun.
 Snell was one of the few who had managed to hide his lifejacket from the U-boat crew.
 He swam toward Belgian Prince, but in the morning, when he was still about 1 nmi distant, he saw the ship explode, break in two, and sink.
 U-55s log records that the boarding party sank her with scuttling charges.

-In daylight on 1 August a British patrol boat rescued Bowman, Silenski and Snell from the water, and landed them at Londonderry, where a Sailors' Rest run by the British & Foreign Sailors' Society took care of them.
+In daylight on 1 August a British patrol boat rescued Bowman, Silenski and Snell from the water, and landed them at Derry, where a Sailors' Rest run by the British & Foreign Sailors' Society took care of them.